gmegh/Quantum_PEF2/README.md

 ### Potential example

-For the simplest potential case, that is, the harmonic potential, one of the obtained graphical results are
+For the simplest potential case, that is, the harmonic potential, some of the obtained graphical results are:

 ## Precision and Robustness